-I made the first one so that Liam had a visual of what he needed to do!
+I made the first one so that Liam had a visual of what to do with the tape!
 I gave him pieces of tape and he placed them as he wanted on the canvas.
 We talked about how no two are alike even the ones we make.
 He noticed his were different from mine and also different from each other even though he made them all.
-He said he was making a snow storm and was happy to make quite a few!
+He said he was making a snow storm and was happy to make quite a few for our snowflake painting!

 Coffee Filter Stencil Snowflake

-I had tried the idea of practicing cutting with these snowflakes but it didn't go over so well the day before.
-I decided to put it out again and worst case scenario, I would cut them for us.
+I folded the coffee filters and marked out lines to hopefully make snowflakes!
 He was eager to try it and did a great job.
-I have never really made snowflakes before but it couldn't be easier with coffee filters.
+I have never really made snowflakes before but it couldn’t be easier with coffee filters.
 Fold in half and then fold again.
 I made lines for Liam or free-hand it if you like!
 We need new scissors since I think they were more of a hinderance than his emerging skills!
-We made four snowflakes together and spread them out on the canvas.
+We made four snowflakes for our snowflake painting and spread them out on the canvas.